-Core Knowledge to be assessed Method of Ref assessment K1 Foundation level theories that underpin effective adult learning and group behaviour.
+Ref Core Knowledge to be assessed Method of assessment K1 Foundation level theories that underpin effective adult learning and group behaviour.
 For example, training/learning cycle, group dynamics, continuing professional development, evaluation.
-K2 How different learning delivery channels - face-to-face, blended or digital - contribute to effective learning LJP K3 How to measure the impact of a learning intervention on delegates, e.g. L1/ L2 Kirkpatrick, improvement in skills.
-WBP K4 The latest learning practice LJP K5 How diversity and inclusion influences the planning and delivery of L&D interventions WBP К6 What their organisation does, its structure, values and its external market and sector WBP K7 The commercial context and drivers and process behind learning needs and solutions.
-WBP K8 The various L&D roles that may be required for effective learning and development in an organisation LJP К9 Their roles and responsibilities within the L&D structure LJP K10 The policies and processes required for effective organisation learning LJP K11 The role of data to analyse learning needs and ensure effective delivery WBP K12 How internal information systems can support learning LJP K13 How technology supports learning, including understanding of digital platforms / delivery channels as relevant.
+WBP K2 How different learning delivery channels - face-to-face, blended or digital - contribute to effective learning LJP K3 How to measure the impact of a learning intervention on delegates, e.g. L1/L2 Kirkpatrick, improvement in skills.
+WBP K4 The latest learning practice LJP К5 How diversity and inclusion influence the planning and delivery of L&D interventions WBP K6 What their organisation does, its structure, values and its external market and sector.
+This may include the needs of staff impacted by the move to a net carbon zero economy by 2050 and the requirements for a just transition.
+WBP К7 The commercial context and drivers and process behind learning needs and solutions.
+This may include an organisation's sustainability strategy or exposure to the UK Government's policy for net carbon zero emissions by 2050, for example, ensuring a just transition for those with legacy skills into the new green economy.
+WBP K8 The various L&D roles that may be required for effective learning and development in an organisation LJP К9 Their roles and responsibilities within the L&D structure LJP

+К10 The policies and processes required for effective organisation learning LJP K11 The role of data to analyse learning needs and ensure effective delivery WBP K12 How internal information systems can support learning LJP K13 How technology supports learning, including understanding of digital platforms / delivery channels as relevant.
 LJP